endojs/endo/README.md

 One ModuleLocation per ModuleStaticRecord.

-One ModuleLinkageRecord per ModuleLocation (in a given Linker).
+One ModuleLinkageRecord per ModuleLocation (in a given Linker's instanceCache).

 Multiple Linkers per Evaluator.
 One Evaluator per Linker.